whit3rabbit/pupy-docker/README.md

 ### Using Custom Configuration

 1. On first run, the default configuration is copied to `./config/pupy.conf`
+2. You can copy ./config/pupy.conf.example to ./config/pupy.conf to use it
-2. Edit `./config/pupy.conf` to customize your setup
+3. Edit `./config/pupy.conf` to customize your setup
-3. Restart the container to apply changes:
+4. Restart the container to apply changes:

    ```bash
    docker-compose restart pupy-server